Art-Sells/Arells/Build-Notes.md

 ## Arells v1

-## Re-build build-notes
-- Go through and rebuild this entire checklist based on new terminologies

 ### Test Offline
 - refactor MASStester.tsx & HPMMASSTester.tsx to VavityTester
 - remove all MASS/LPP files, APIs and functions